 For adult patients ages 21 and older with a qualifying condition, the application review process will be completed 15 days or less from the date the application is submitted.
 For patients under the age of 21 and adult patients without a qualifying condition, the application review process will be completed 90 days or less from the date the complete patient petition is submitted, as these applications must be reviewed by the Compassionate Use Board.

-Where can I find a list of qualified medical providers registered by the Utah Department of Health to recommend medical cannabis?
+Where can I find a list of qualified medical providers registered by DHHS to recommend medical cannabis?

-The Utah Department of Health (UDOH) has a list of medical providers who have registered with the UDOH as Qualified Medical Providers (QMPs).
-This list only includes those QMPs who have authorized the UDOH to post their name, specialty, and contact information on the UDOH website.
+DHHS has a list of medical providers who have registered with the DHHS as Qualified Medical Providers (QMPs).
+This list only includes those QMPs who have authorized the DHHS to post their name, specialty, and contact information on the DHHS website.